Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Synthetic Images of GRMHD Simulations

 where $k$ is the Boltzmann constant, $T_e$ is the electron temperature, and $m_e$ is the mass of the electron.
 We calculate the absorption coefficient using Kirchoff's Law (see, e.g., chapter 1 of \citealt{Rybicki_Lightman}).

-Low-luminosity accreting black holes, such as the black hole in M87 and Sgr A$^*$, are expected to have advection dominated accretion flows (ADAFs; see, e.g., \citealt{ADAF_Narayan} for a review).
+Low-luminosity accreting black holes, such as the ones in M87 and Sgr~A$^*$, are expected to have advection dominated accretion flows (ADAFs; see, e.g., \citealt{ADAF_Narayan} for a review).
 Due to their low accretion rates, ADAFs have such low densities that they are effectively Coulomb collisionless.
 As a result, their ions and electrons may not reach thermal equilibrium, thus producing a two-temperature plasma (see, e.g., \citealt{Eliot,Eliot_and_Gruzinov}).
-Despite this, many currently available GRMHD simulations only evolve a single plasma temperature or internal energy (although see e.g., \citealt{Sean_2015, Andrew_2_temp}).
-To recover the electron temperature from the GRMHD variables, we set the electron-to-ion temperature ratio ($T_i/T_e$) based on the local ratio of gas to magnetic pressure in the plasma, $\beta = p_{\text{gas}}/p_{\text{mag}}$, as follows (see, e.g., \citealt{Moscibrodzka,EHT_paper}),
+Despite this, and because the electrons likely contribute negligibly to the overall flow energetics, many contemporary GRMHD simulations only evolve a single plasma temperature or internal energy (although see e.g., \citealt{Sean_2015, Andrew_2_temp}).
+To recover the electron temperature from the GRMHD variables, we set the electron-to-ion temperature ratio ($T_i/T_e$) based on the local ratio of gas to magnetic pressure in the plasma, $\beta = p_{\text{gas}}/p_{\text{mag}}$, as follows (see, e.g., \citealt{Moscibrodzka,M87_paper_5}),

 where $R_\mathrm{high}$ is a free parameter.
 Following \citet{Patoka}, we do not set the ion temperature equal to the fluid (gas) temperature to avoid overcounting the energy in the system.
 Instead, we calculate $T_e$ using the total fluid internal energy,